Dr. David Barnard became president and vice-chancellor of the University of Manitoba on July 1, 2008.

-Dr. Barnard is vice-chair of the Association of Universities and Colleges of Canada.
+Dr. Barnard is chair of the Association of Universities and Colleges of Canada.

 Dr. Barnard has extensive board experience including at the Bank of Canada executive committee; Canadian Network for the Advancement of Research, Industry and Education; the Saskatchewan Provincial Court Commission (chair); Saskatchewan Power Corporation (chair); and the Canada West Foundation.
 Currently he chairs the Canadian Research Knowledge Network and is a board member of Greystone Managed Investments, St. Boniface General Hospital, the Canadian Scholarship Trust Foundation, and CentreVenture Development Corporation.